joe-gallant/accredible-case-studies/src/pages/case-studies/2021-03-18-upcea-demographic-shifts-in-educational-demand-and-the-rise-of-alternative-credentials.md

 ---
 templateKey: case-study
-title: UPCEA - Demographic Shifts in Educational Demand and the Rise of Alternative Credentials
+title: Demographic Shifts in Educational Demand and the Rise of Alternative Credentials
 pageMeta:
   metaTitle: UPCEA Case Study
   metaDescription: A UPCEA, Pearson, and Penn State University Report on